aarc0305/jack_compiler/README.md

 # Jack Compiler

-A compiler to compiler jack language to stack machine code
+A compiler to compile jack language to stack machine code

 ## How to use this ?